 Chemical companies must also make choices on which market(s) to participate in.
 Those that are smart will find that new geographic footprints may offer unexpected opportunities, especially as developing countries begin to take control of industrial growth within their borders.
 In addition, chemical companies should invest in regional R&D centers because they will be pivotal in future chemicals design and development.

-Although these chemicals executives understand the importance of being digitally advanced, our recent CEO Survey found that 75% of chemical companies’ executives still viewed cost-cutting as their primary activity for driving profitability, and only 9% said that they want to strengthen digital and technological capabilities in order to capitalize on new opportunities.
+Although these chemicals executives understand the importance of being digitally advanced, our 2018 CEO Survey found that 75% of chemical companies’ executives still viewed cost-cutting as their primary activity for driving profitability, and only 9% said that they want to strengthen digital and technological capabilities in order to capitalize on new opportunities.
 That’s going to make it harder for them to compete in the long run.